ccoutant/dwarf-locations/025-multiloc-storage.md

 >
 > DW_OP_multiloc
 >
-> The DW_OP_multiloc operation pops two locations from the stack, and
+> The DW_OP_multiloc operation pops two locations from the stack,
-> pushes a new multiloc location formed from the two popped locations.
+> forms a new multiloc location with an offset of 0 from the two
+> popped locations, and pushes the result on the stack.

 ### Section 3.19 multiloc cross-reference
 In Section 3.19 "Location Lists", where it reads: